Club 31 de Octubre

 Club 31 de Octubre is a Bolivian football club based in La Paz.
 Founded on 21 November 1954, it currently plays in Liga de Fútbol Profesional Boliviano, holding home games at Estadio Hernando Siles, with a 42,000-seat capacity.

 History

-The club was founded in 1954 as Club 31 de Octubre, and participated in the 1967 Copa Libertadores.
+The club was founded on 21 November 1954 as Club 31 de Octubre, and participated in the 1967 Copa Libertadores.